Suffragette bombing and arson campaign: 1914 attacks

-Coincidentally, at the time of the explosion, the House of Commons only 100 yards away was debating how to deal with the violent tactics of the suffragettes.
+Coincidentally, the House of Commons only 100 yards away was debating how to deal with the violent tactics of the suffragettes.
 Many in the Commons heard the explosion and rushed to the scene to find out what had happened.
-Two days after the Westminster Abbey bombing, a second suffragette bomb was discovered before it could explode in St Paul's Cathedral.
+Two days after the Westminster Abbey bombing, a second suffragette bomb was discovered in St Paul's Cathedral.
 Annie Kenney also attempted a second bombing of the Church of St John the Evangelist in Smith Square, Westminster on 12 July, placing a bomb underneath a pew during a sermon before leaving.
 However, the bomb was spotted by a member of the congregation, and Kenney, who was already being trailed by special branch detectives, was arrested as she left.
-The congregation left in the church then was able to disarm the bomb before it exploded.
+The congregation then disarmed the bomb.

 A hospital was also targeted in Dundee on 22 May, with suffragettes burning down the building.
-Two planned assaults on public officials also occurred during the year: in March, the Medical Prisoner Commissioner for Scotland was assaulted by suffragettes in public with horse whips, and on 3 June the medical officer for Holloway Prison, Dr. Forward, was also assaulted in a public street with whips.
+Two planned assaults on public officials also occurred during the year: in March, the Medical Prisoner Commissioner for Scotland was assaulted by suffragettes in public with horse whips, and on 3 June the medical officer for Holloway Prison, Dr. Forward, was also assaulted on a public street with whips.
 Another individual was injured in July when a suffragette letter bomb ignited a moving train in Salwick.
-After the bomb caused a train carriage to catch fire, the train's guard attempted to throw the burning materials off the train to avoid further damage.
-In doing so, he was badly burned on his arms, although he succeeded in disposing of the material.
+After the bomb caused a train carriage to catch fire, the train's guard threw the burning materials off the train to avoid further damage.
+His arms were badly burned, but succeeded in disposing of the material.
 Another attempt to flood a populated area had also taken place on 7 May, when a bomb was placed next to Penistone Reservoir in Upper Windleden.
-If successful, the attack would have led to 138 million gallons of water emptying into the populated valleys below, although the anticipated breach did not take place.
+If successful, the attack would have led to 138 million gallons of water emptying into the populated valleys below, although the anticipated breach did not occur.